com-480-data-visualization/data_viz_wizards/README.md

 For Milestone 3 we provide three deliverables:
 - Website: It is hosted with GitHub Webpages and can be found here: https://com-480-data-visualization.github.io/data_viz_wizards/
-- Process Book: It can be found in the `process_book.pdf` file on the root level of the directory.
+- Process Book: It can be found in the `process_book.pdf` file on the root level of the repository.
-- Video: A short demo video showing the key components of our application.
+- Screencast: A short demo video showing the key components of our application.
+It can be found (here)[https://drive.google.com/file/d/1vnYlW212Dr2hJbwQBysJeNsPWagdf-62/view?usp=share_link].

 # Spotify Data Visualization